 I've noticed Hungary and Panama are both misspelled and not working.
 I've also been thinking about enabling by default the setting which makes players start with their first city settled.
 That would allow me to add the civs I left out because they would have started too close to others.
 What do you guys think?
 I'll fix those two typos anyhow.

-#2 Updated by David Fernandez (bard) over 3 years ago
+#2 Updated by David Fernandez (bard) almost 5 years ago

 I personally like the idea of enabling "first city settled".
 It will ensure that capitals are properly placed and properly named.
 If you upload the patch, I'll try to test it.